 An IP or Internet Protocol address is a unique string of values that makes your device visible on the Internet or Local Area Network (LAN).
 If you know your Router’s IP address, you can change its settings to make your WiFi work the way you want.

-Find Router IP address on Windows 10
+How to find the Router IP address on Windows 11/10

 - Find IP address using Command Prompt